kiansheik/card-sorting-bot/robot/README.md

 # GRBL Controller

-This code provides a class `GRBL_Controller` that interfaces with the GRBL CNC controller and an Arduino board to control a vacuum pump and a stepper motor.
+`control.py` provides a class `GRBL_Controller` that interfaces with the GRBL CNC controller and an Arduino board to control a vacuum pump and camera on an x,y,z gantry. arduino controls the vacuum motor relay, vacuum release solenoid relay, and reading the values of the pressure sensor (or current sensor) using an SVM to auto-calibrate your own thresholds to have the freedom to use a sensor that works for you.

 ## Dependencies
 - glob
 - time
 - random
-- aruco
 - cv2
 - numpy
+- serial
+### Local Dependencies
+- aruco
 - pressure_svm
-- serial
 - mtg_card_detector

 ## Usage